jekyll-one-org/j1-template/README.md

 ## Running the Starter Web

-Running the buildin **starter web** for development is done like so:
+Running the buildin **Starter Web** for development is done like so:

 ``` sh
 yarn site